 - Business stakeholders will require it as well to gain insights into what changes are occurring to their systems.

 - Vendors, yes vendors.
 The amount of times we have seen vendors overlooked from accessing the release schedule is absurd.
 Your vendors need to know your release dates and major milestones.
-They need it for there planning to ensure they can deliver what they are on the hook for.
+They need it for their planning to ensure they can deliver the items they are on the hook for.

-There is no use having a release schedule if no-one knows about it or can’t access it.
-Having lots of different schedule versions in a file share or sharepoint somewhere is no good either.
-You need to ensure that whether your release schedule is in Plutora or in some other location that stakeholders know where it is and can easily access it.
+There is no use having a release schedule if no one knows about it or can’t access it.
+Having lots of different schedule versions in a file share or SharePoint somewhere is no good either.
+You need to ensure that stakeholders know where it is and can easily access it, whether your release schedule is in Plutora or in some other location.

-Using Plutora has many advantages such as the release schedule is always the latest and greatest version of the real world.
-How you ask because managers of Plutora are coordinating all there activities from Plutora in real time.
+Using Plutora has many benefits.
+One advantage is that the release schedule is always the latest and greatest version of the real world.
+How, you ask?
+Because managers of Plutora are coordinating all their activities from Plutora in real time.

 A viewer of a release schedule always needs to know what they are viewing is latest and greatest version.
 For some stakeholders, they might use it as a roadmap or IT pipeline reference point while others might use it for day to day delivery such as Product and Test managers.

 Plutora’s Release Management tool was originally conceived due to the frustration experienced around visibility into the release pipeline.
-Regardless if your an enterprise release management team following the waterfall methodology or a single software line running a Scrum or Agile dev process the need to see the release pipeline is equally the same.
+Regardless if you’re an enterprise release management team following the waterfall methodology or a single software line running a Scrum or Agile dev process, the need to see the release pipeline is the same.
 Basically, you need to know what is happening and when to make decisions about various factors.
 A solid, repeatable release plan reduces rework, lowers risk, and eliminates the need to piece together the definition of a release from myriad spreadsheets and documents.
 Establish a predictable delivery pipeline with Plutora.